Sanitary Sewer Overflows

 City of Hendersonville Wastewater Treatment Facility

 The Clear Creek Interceptor Replacement Project will replace approximately 3,000 linear feet of existing 18-inch sewer pipe with 30-inch sewer pipe along Clear Creek.
 This project was identified in the City’s sewer collection system master plan as being under-sized and has been the cause of several recent SSOs.
-The City plans to complete construction of this project by June 30, 2021.
+The project is under construction in 2021.

 The Mud Creek Interceptor Replacement Project will replace approximately 10,000 linear feet of existing 24-inch and 12-inch diameter aging sewer pipes with 36-inch and 24-inch sewer pipes along Mud Creek.
 This project was identified in the City’s sewer collection system master plan as being under-sized and has been the cause of many recent SSOs.
 The City plans to begin construction of this project by December 31, 2021.